Originally made for professional divers, dive watches are built with durability and water resistance in mind.

-One of the cheapest dive watches with 200 meters of water resistance that I will comfortably recommend is the Casio MDV106-1A.
+One of the cheapest dive watches with 200 meters of water resistance that I will comfortably recommend is the Casio MDV10

 When you think of watches in this price range, around or under $50, you generally don’t expect much in terms of build quality.

-Well, I can assure you, the MDV106 is well-built, and more than capable of handling just about anything life throws at it.
+Well, I can assure you, that the MDV106 is well-built and more than capable of handling just about anything life throws at it.

-While it’s not the most dressed or decorated watch, it’s more about function than fashion.
+While it’s not the most detailed watch, it’s more of a functional tool than a fashion statement.
 This is a reliable quartz watch that’ll take a beating and keep on ticking.
 It features 200 meters of water resistance, a japanese quartz movement, and of course a rotating dive bezel like just about every other watch on this list.

 Tissot Seastar 1000 Powermatic 80

-The Tissot Seastar 1000 Powermatic 80 is an affordable swiss-made automatic diver that is as well-built as it is gorgeous.
+The Tissot Seastar 1000 Powermatic 80 is an affordable Swiss-made automatic diver that is as well-built as it is good-looking.

-While some entry-level divers leave a bit to be desired, the Tissot Seastar just has all of the bases covered.
+While some mid-level divers leave a lot to be desired, the Tissot Seastar has all of the bases covered.

-Its Powermatic 80 movement boasts an impressive 80 hour power reserve, so you won’t need to constantly wind or set your watch, even after an entire weekend off the wrist.
-It also has a 300 meter water resistance thanks to its screw-down crown and case back, much improved over the typical 200 meters water resistance we see in this price range.
+Its Powermatic 80 movement boasts an impressive 80-hour power reserve, so you won’t need to constantly wind or set your watch, even after an entire weekend off the wrist.
+It also has a 300-meter water resistance thanks to its screw-down crown and case back, a huge improvement over the typical 200 meters of water resistance we see in this price range.